efdevcon/DIPs/DIPs/DIP-71.md

 Agora has been successfully piloted by events including UNESCO’s Media & Information Literacy Week 2025 and was used during France’s national strike in September 2025 to help people map disagreement and find alignment.

-Our team would continously gather feedback from attendees and organizers during the pilot.
+Our team would continuously gather feedback from attendees and organizers during the pilot.

 ## Operational Requirements & Ownership